ouktlab/espnet_asr_extrakit/README.md

 enable_wfst=true
 ```

-### step 3: apply patch files for extention ###
+### step 3: apply patch files for extension ###
-If you want to use extented functions, please apply the patch files to the ESPnet source codes.
+If you want to use extended functions, please apply the patch files to the ESPnet source codes.
 ```
 $ cd extend
 $ sh setup.sh